Major professional sports leagues in the United States and Canada: Overview

 Major professional sports leagues are distinguished from other sports leagues in terms of business and economic factors, popularity of the league, and quality of play.
-The following table compares the major leagues on certain attributes, such as the longevity and stability of each league, as measured by the number of teams, the year founded, the last time the league underwent expansion, contraction, and relocation, and the annual revenue and average attendance.
+The following table compares the major leagues on certain attributes, such as the longevity and stability of each league, as measured by the number of teams, the year founded, the last time the league underwent expansion, contraction, and relocation, and annual revenue.